Negro Creek (Ontario): Name change controversy

-The dispute was settled and Holland township reversed the name change in December of 1997.
+The dispute was settled and Holland township reversed the name change in December 1997.

 In popular culture

 Negro Creek is the setting of the play The Adventures of a Black Girl in Search of God, written by Canadian playwright Djanet Sears.
 The production ran from October 2003-March 2004, and was reprised in 2015 at the National Arts Centre and Centaur Theatre.
 A print version of this play was published by Playwrights Canada Press in 2003.